exiang/open_hub_wiki/Module-f7.md

 }
 ```
 #### Accordion Section
-Use `"accordionOpen": "in"` to open this accordion section by default.
+Use `"accordionOpen": "in"` to expand this accordion section by default.
 ```
 {
     "tag": "section",